Undergraduate

 Curriculum

-The dual degree programs offer a BA/BS in the content area as well as a MSEd in Adolescence 7-12 Teaching Students with Disabilities Generalist.
-This dual degree program also leads to Initial Adolescence certification in the content area as well as Initial certification in Adolescence 7-12 SWD Generalist.
+The 4+1 programs offer a BA/BS in the content area as well as a MSEd in Special Education.
+This 4+1 program also leads to Initial Adolescence certification in the content area as well as Initial certification in Students with Disabilities (All Grades: PreK-Grade 12).
 Since the program leads to two teaching certificates, candidates must meet the content requirements for both certificates over the course of the five years.
-In some instances, New York State has additional requirements for certification, for example, all candidates certified to teach Students with Disabilities need two math courses.
+In some instances, New York State has additional requirements for certification; for example, all candidates certified to teach Students with Disabilities need two math courses, two English courses, two social studies courses, and two science courses.
 These are identified as appropriate.

 Undergraduate Requirements